The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Contribute guest articles to local business blogs or news sites

-You don't need a PR agency for this.
-A simple email to a local reporter or blogger introducing yourself as a local expert can open doors.
+You don't need a PR agency for any of this.
+A simple email to a local reporter or blogger, introducing yourself as a local expert in your field, can open a lot of doors.

 NAP Consistency: The Foundation of Local Citations

-Before you start building citations and backlinks, you need to get one thing right: NAP consistency.
+Before you dive into building citations and backlinks, there's one thing you need to get right first: NAP consistency.

 Why it matters: